 Inventory Trade Credit Agreements.
 We have additional security agreements with two financial institutions to facilitate the purchase of inventory from various suppliers under certain terms and conditions.
 These agreements allow a collateralized first position in certain branded products inventory financed by these financial institutions.
 Although the agreements provide for up to 100% financing on the purchase price, up to an aggregate of \$45.0 million, any outstanding financing must be fully secured by available inventory.
 We do not pay any interest or discount fees on such inventory financing; such costs are borne by the suppliers as an incentive for us to purchase their products.
-Amounts outstanding under such facilities, equal to \$11.7 million as of March 31, 2009, are recorded in accounts payable, and the inventory financed is classified as inventory on the consolidated balance sheet.
+Amounts outstanding under such facilities, equal to \$11.7 million as of June 30, 2009, are recorded in accounts payable, and the inventory financed is classified as inventory on the condensed consolidated balance sheet.

 Capital Leases.
 We have a fifteen-year lease for our corporate headquarters with an affiliated company related through common ownership.
 In addition to the rent payable under the facility lease, we are required to pay real estate taxes, insurance, and common area maintenance charges.
+The initial term of the lease expires in 2013, and we have the option to renew the lease for two additional terms of five years each.